jlhonora/android-diagnostics/README.md

 Contributions are welcome!
 Here are a few ideas:

 1. Setup a result (to be used along with `startActivityForResult`)
-2. Sort checks through their status
-3. `NetworkQualityCheck` needs to be more stable, and provide uplink/downlink checks
+2. `NetworkQualityCheck` needs to be more stable, and provide uplink/downlink checks
-4. Sensor checks are welcome
+3. Sensor checks are welcome
-5. Create an icon
+4. Create an icon
-6. Coordinator layout for ActionBar + ListView
+5. Coordinator layout for ActionBar + ListView
-7. Add kbps measurement to `NetworkQualityCheck`
+6. Add kbps measurement to `NetworkQualityCheck`